USS Barton (DD-599): Service history

-Now fully enveloped by Japanese battle lines, Barton and steaming astern, broke to the northwest into the main group of Japanese ships while firing at point blank range on nearby Japanese destroyers and making violent maneuvers to avoid collisions with both friendly and enemy ships in the melee.
+Now fully enveloped by Japanese battle lines, Barton and steaming astern and broke to the northwest into the main group of Japanese ships, while firing at point-blank range on nearby Japanese destroyers and making violent maneuvers to avoid collisions with both friendly and enemy ships in the melee.
 Barton had just fired a full spread of torpedoes at the battleship when the light cruiser appeared suddenly out of the darkness and cut directly across the bow of Barton.
-Making an emergency stop to avoid colliding with Helena, Barton found herself at a dead stop as her engineering crew tried to get her engines back into gear to get her moving again.
-However, before she could get underway two 'Long Lance' torpedoes fired by the slammed into the midsection of Barton; one in her boiler room and one in her engine room.
-The massive explosions broke the Barton in two, and both sections sank only minutes after the first torpedo struck, carrying with her 164 men: 13 officers and 151 of her crew.
-Forty-two survivors were rescued by and twenty-six by Higgins boats from Guadalcanal.
+Making an emergency stop to avoid colliding with Helena, Barton found herself at a dead stop, as her engineering crew tried to get her engines back into gear to get her moving again.
+Before she could get underway, though, two Long Lance torpedoes fired by the slammed into Bartons midsection, one in her boiler room and one in her engine room.
+The massive explosions broke the Barton in two, and both sections sank only minutes after the first torpedo struck, carrying with her 164 men - 13 officers and 151 of her crew; 42 survivors were rescued by and 26 by Higgins boats from Guadalcanal.

 Awards

-In her short six months of active service to the US Navy Barton received four battle stars for her service in World War II.
+In her short six months of active service to the US Navy, Barton received four battle stars for her service in World War II.

 Rediscovery

 The forward section of the wreck of Barton was discovered in 1992 by Robert Ballard, with only the hull section and superstructure ahead of the boiler room found intact.
-To date the stern section of Barton has not been located.
+To date, the stern section of Barton has not been located.